 The Program provides graduate fellowships to qualified college seniors and college graduates committed to joining the Foreign Service.
 The fellowship helps finance two-year graduate programs, provides two summer internships, offers mentoring from a Foreign Service Officer, and provides other professional development activities.
 The program continues to ensure that the Foreign Service reflects the face of America to foreign audiences and provides a source of trained women and men who are dedicated to pursuing Foreign Service careers with the Department of State and representing America’s interests abroad.

-The Pickering selection panel will choose approximately 60 finalists by the end of October.
-Program staff will communicate decisions by email to both successful and unsuccessful applicants by the end of October.
-Candidates selected for final consideration will be invited to Washington, DC for interviews and a written exercise.
-Finalists will be in DC for one full day November 6-7.
-The program will pay the cost of accommodations and travel to Washington, DC from within the continental United States, Hawaii, and Alaska.
-The program will complete the selection process and make offers to 30 fellows by late November 2019.
+The Pickering selection panel will choose approximately 90 finalists by the end of November.
+Program staff will communicate decisions by email to both successful and unsuccessful applicants by the end of November.
+Candidates selected for final consideration will be invited toparticipate in a virtual interview and a written exercise between December 15-16, 2020.
+The program will complete the selection process and make offers to 45 fellows by late December 2020.

 Select the appropriate online program that best suits your application (eligibility information is specific to each program).
 Click on the "Register" link and complete and submit the registration form.

 Login to the award with your email and password.

 Create your online application.
 For a list of required information and attachments, please review the Application Requirements Guide.